Skip to main content

 Zoho Projects has introduced new accessibility features, including a reading mask, customizable text spacing, animation controls, screen reader support, and interface adjustments to enhance usability for diverse user needs.

-Zoho Projects has introduced a suite of accessibility features to enhance user experience for individuals with varying visual, auditory, and sensory abilities.
-These features include a Reading Mask that tints the screen to reduce distractions, customizable text spacing for improved legibility, and animation controls to minimize motion sensitivity.
-Users can also adjust cursor size, font size, and choose from different font families to suit their preferences.
-Additional functionalities like screen reader support, hover text magnification, and strikethroughs for completed items further contribute to an inclusive interface.
+Zoho Projects has added accessibility features to improve the experience for users with visual, auditory, and sensory differences.
+These include a Reading Mask to reduce distractions, customizable text spacing, and animation controls for motion sensitivity.
+Users can also adjust cursor and font size, choose font families, and access features like screen reader support, hover text magnification, and strikethroughs for completed tasks.

-Accessibility settings can be configured through multiple avenues: via the Setup under Personal Preferences, the Quick Access toolbar, or the Sign-out page.
-These options allow users to tailor their interface, ensuring a more personalized and comfortable interaction with the platform.
+Accessibility settings can be adjusted through Setup under Personal Preferences, the Quick Access toolbar, or the Sign-out page, which allows users to personalize their interface.

 Verdict: Hot!
 Accessibility will always be hot and on trend.